 Mark T. Mitchell ('98)

-Ph.D. in Government (political theory), Georgetown University, 2001), Professor of Government and Chair of the Department, Patrick Henry College
+Ph.D. in Government (political theory), Georgetown University, 2001), Dean of Academic Affairs at Patrick Henry College

 "The Gonzaga University M.A. in philosophy gave me a solid foundation in the history and practice of philosophy.
 The terminal M.A. prepared me well for the rigors of a Ph.D. program.
 I will always be grateful to the GU faculty.
 Their kindness and availability provided me with strong mentors and fine examples of both scholarship and teaching. "